TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 This is what authors are promising you when you buy an item.

+20\. **Taxes**:

+1. Prices and fees are inclusive of transactional taxes where relevant (like sales tax, VAT and GST), except for the following (which will be added as part of the total price buyers see before finalising a purchase): (a) European Union VAT (if applicable) and (b) any other transactional taxes we state on the site will be added.
-20\. **Taxes, fees and charges**: You are responsible for paying all fees and taxes associated with your use of our Envato Market sites wherever levied (including withholding tax, if applicable).
+2. You are responsible for paying all other fees and taxes associated with your use of Envato Market wherever levied (including withholding tax, if applicable).
 We may collect geographical location information to determine your location, which may be used for tax purposes (so location information you give us must be accurate for tax residency purposes).

 21\. **Envato credits expire**: Envato credits expire if not used within 12 months from the date of deposit, and will be forfeited on the 12 month anniversary of the deposit date.
 If you deposit money to your Envato Market account at any time during that 12 month period before your Envato credits expire, the total balance of your Envato credits (that is, both the new deposit and the balance of any unused older Envato credits) will become available for a further 12 months from the date of the new deposit.
 If you don’t use your Envato credits within that further 12 months, the credits will be forfeited on the 12 month anniversary of the new deposit.
 We generally try to tell you beforehand when Envato credits are going to expire and be forfeited, but this is not always possible and we’re not obliged to warn you.
 Check your member’s statement regularly for details of expiry dates.
 If you have different rights under an applicable consumer law, we don’t exclude them.